NillionNetwork/nillion-python-starter/examples_and_tutorials/millionaires_problem_example/README.md

 They want to figure out who has the highest salary without telling each other how much they earn.

-Alice suggests that this is the perfect opportunity for the friends to use Nillion for blind computation on high value data to determine who should pay for lunch.
+Alice suggests that this is the perfect opportunity for the friends to use Nillion for blind computation on high-value data to determine who should pay for lunch.
 She offers to create a millionaires problem program, compile it, and store it in Nillion so that the friends can run multi party blind computation to figure out who should pay for lunch.

 - Alice's millionaires program in NADA: [../../programs/millionaires.py](https://github.com/NillionNetwork/nillion-python-starter/blob/main/programs/millionaires.py)
 - Compiled program: [./millionaires.nada.bin](https://github.com/NillionNetwork/nillion-python-starter/blob/main/millionaires_problem_example/millionaires.nada.bin)